mike9251/SDC/CarND-Advanced-Lane-Lines/README.md

  </div>

  **Determine the curvature of the lane and vehicle position with respect to center.**
+The curvature calculation method is described <a href="http://www.intmath.com/applications-differentiation/8-radius-curvature.php">here</a>.
+Assume that the camera is located at the center on the car.
+Then the car's deviation from the center of the lane can be calculated `|image_center - lane_center|`.
+To convert pixels to meters I used an assumption that the lane is about 30 meters long and 3.7 meters wide (provided by Udacity).

  **Warp the detected lane boundaries back onto the original image.
 Final result.**
  <div class="imgcap">
  <img src="output_images/lane.png" width="480" alt="Combined Image" />